ricmsd/devcontainer-atcoder-python/README.md

 - [Get started with Docker remote containers on WSL 2](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers)

 ## Setup
+First, please do the following 1-5.
-1. First, log in as "atcoder" user to Ubuntu on WSL2.
+1. Log in as "atcoder" user to Ubuntu on WSL2.
 1. Open the cloned file with VSCode and change to the Dev Container environment.
    ```
    $ git clone https://github.com/ricmsd/devcontainer-atcoder-python.git